 If you think you may be a whistleblower under the CWPA or federal law, you should immediately seek legal advice.
-Contact one of our dedicated whistleblower lawyers today for your whistleblower complaint.
+Contact one of our dedicated whistleblower lawyers in Los Angeles today for your whistleblower complaint.

 The California Whistleblower Protection Act (CWPA) is a state law enacted several decades ago to safeguard employees who disclose information about illegal activities or unethical workplace conduct.
 In addition, the CWPA endows the California State Auditor with the authority to investigate reports of improper government actions.